darklinkpower/Mythic/README.md

 - Polish certain parts of the UI to give a better user experience.
 - Achieve features that are not available by default on Playnite via community extensions

 ## Installation
+Option A. Click [here](https://github.com/darklinkpower/Mythic/releases/latest) to start the install process.
-1. Download the latest packaged `pthm` theme file from the [Releases page.](https://github.com/darklinkpower/Mythic/releases/latest)
+Option B. Download the latest packaged `pthm` theme file from the [Releases page.](https://github.com/darklinkpower/Mythic/releases/latest) and open it.
-2. Open it to automatically install on Playnite or drag and drop it to the main Playnite window to start installation.
+Option C. Download from the Addons browser in Playnite.

 ## Functionalities and features
 - Full support for features available in the default Playnite Desktop themes